Saint-Pierre Abbey in Moissac

-At the end of the 8th century some Benedictines monks settled at the foot of the vineyards of the Quercy, close to the confluence of the rivers Tarn and Garonne.
-The abbey Saint-Pierre in Moissac became one of the most important seigniories in the South-West of France, especially after its affiliation to the abbey of Cluny in the middle of the 11th century.
-With the resulting increase in wealth, large construction projects were launched including the capitals of the cloister and the main portal of the church.
-The abbey was then a great intellectual center and the monks contributed to the transmission of knowledge through the copy and illustration of manuscripts.
-The secularization of the abbey in 1626 confirms a decline begun several centuries before.
-The French Revolution put an end to the community life and generated the sale of the buildings.
-The church and the cloister were part of the first list of buildings classified by the French Historical Monuments in 1840 but this couldn't prevent the destruction of the ancient refectory by the construction of the railway, cutting in two the abbey complex.
-Since the 20th century, the town council has bought back little by little the abbey that gave birth to it.
+Around the end of the 8th century some Benedictines monks settled at the foot of the Quercy's vineyards, close to the confluence of the rivers Tarn and Garonne.
+The abbey Saint-Pierre in Moissac becomes one of the most important seigniories in the South-West of France, especially after its affiliation to Cluny's abbey in the middle of the 11th century.
+Thanks to the resulting increase in wealth, large construction projects were launched including the cloister's capitals and the church's main portal.
+At the time, the abbey was a great intellectual center and the monks contributed to knowledge's transmission through the copy and illustration of manuscripts.
+The abbey's secularization in 1626 confirms a decline which began several centuries before.
+The French Revolution puts an end to the community life and leads to the buildings' sale.
+The church and the cloister are part of the first list of classified buildings established by the French Historical Monuments in 1840 but this couldn't prevent the destruction of the ancient refectory for the railway's construction, which cuts in two the abbey complex.
+Since the 20th century, the town council is progressively buying back the abbey that gave birth to the city.

 It is one of the largest and best-preserved cloisters from the Romanesque period.
 It's famous for the diversity and the richness of its sculpted and varied decoration on 8 pillars and 76 capitals.
 A lot of them are "storiated" (which means sculpted with stories) and the episodes depicted therein take us into the cultural universer of the end of the 11th century.
 Beauty is also hidden in the details... intertwined birds, palmettes (small palm leaves), rosettes and plant foliage whose profusion and diversity contribute to the creation of a harmonious whole.

 For more informations about the capitals and their significations, don't hesitate to check the cenobium website !